eclipse-threadx/netxduo/addons/azure_iot/docs/README.md

 So the total additional connection traffic will be:
 *Total (in bytes) = Metadata (e.g. 300 bytes) + IPv4 Connections * 36 + IPv6 Connections * 60*

-Learn [here](https://docs.microsoft.com/en-us/azure/defender-for-iot) for more information about Azure Security Center for IoT.
+Learn [here](https://docs.microsoft.com/en-us/azure/defender-for-iot) for more information about Azure Defender for IoT.

 ## APIs